aparnahkulkarni/Fling/README.md

 Necessary assumptions:
 ---------------------

-It is assumed that the ID each ball is unique.
+It is assumed that the ID of each ball is unique.

 Output:
 -------